About the Centre

 Healthier children living longer through better nutrition.

-Support research, education and policy to improve nutrition in children, families and communities, in Canada and around the world.
+Support research, education and policy to improve nutrition in children, families and communities in Canada and globally.

-We have five strategies to address overweight, obesity, malnutrition and food insecurity in children:
+We have four strategies to address overweight, obesity, malnutrition and food insecurity in children:

 Who We Are